jeyabalajis/aws-certified-sa-pro-notes/docs/network/hybrid_networking.md

 - AWS Transit Gateway connects your Amazon Virtual Private Clouds (VPCs) and on-premises networks **through a central hub**.
 Your data is automatically encrypted and never travels over the public internet.
 - A route table includes dynamic and static routes that decide the next hop based on the destination IP address of the packet.
 - Attachments: A Transit Gateway can be attached to one of the following:
-    - One or more VPCs
+    - One or more VPC - AWS Transit Gateway deploys an elastic network interface within VPC subnets, which is then used by the transit gateway to route traffic to and from the chosen subnets.
     - A Connect SD-WAN/third-party network appliance
     - An AWS Direct Connect gateway.
 In this configuration, Corporate office is connected to a DX Gateway which is connected to TGW.
 Transit VIF is used.
     - A peering connection with another transit gateway